 - Badger Paint Mixer

 I’ve tried each of these systems.
-My final recommendation is at the end of the article.
+My final recommendation for the overall best paint mixer is at the end of the article.

 1. Robart Hobby Paint Shaker